Non-universality for first passage percolation on the exponential of log-correlated Gaussian fields: Connectivity for level sets

-It is then natural (but incorrect as we point out later) to expect that But this can be ruled out by the following first moment computation.
+But this can be ruled out by the following first moment computation.
 One can show that $T_1, \ldots, T_H$ are essentially independent of each other and each $T_h$ has mean $O(\sqrt{k})$ with sub-Gaussian tail of variance $O(k)$.
-This implies that (when $k$ is sufficiently large) for each such sequence of boxes $B_1, \ldots, B_H$
+This implies that (when $k$ is sufficiently large) for each such sequence of boxes $B_1, \ldots, B_H$,

 However, the number of such sequences of boxes is at most $4^H$.
 Therefore, a simple union bound implies that with overwhelming probability, there exists no sequence of boxes with $\mathrm{Av}_{T, \{B_1, \ldots, B_H\}, j^*} \geq 3\delta k$, arriving at a contradiction.